Saudi Arabia–Vietnam relations

-Saudi Arabia – Vietnam relations refer to the political, economic and bilateral relationship between Kingdom of Saudi Arabia and Socialist Republic of Vietnam.
+Saudi Arabia–Vietnam relations refer to the bilateral relations between the Kingdom of Saudi Arabia and the Socialist Republic of Vietnam.
 Vietnam has an embassy in Riyadh and Saudi Arabia has an embassy in Hanoi.

 History

 While geographically not close, in history, there had been connection between the two when Vietnam was still under Chinese rule.
 Seafaring Muslim traders are known to have made stops at ports in the Champa Kingdom en route to China very early in the history of Islam.
 After the Tang Dynasty collapsed, Abbasid Caliphate continued trading with the Vietnamese in Annam, later with Đại Việt kingdom.

 On the same time, the Arab traders also dealt with the Chams in Central Vietnam, by then was still ruling independently as Champa, whose awareness of Islam was earlier than its Vietnamese counterparts.
 The Arab link to Cham population was a major source for the future conversion to Islam by the Cham population by the 15th century, although by that time, Champa was annihilated by the Vietnamese and Islam was strictly controlled by the Vietnamese authorities, who viewed Islam with suspicion.
 After the Vietnamese conquest of Champa, Arabs were preoccupied with trades toward Siam, Malacca and thus, the relationship between Vietnam and the Arab world could not develop further until the French conquest in 19th century.